Feeling burned out?

 Girls Leadership is committed to providing equal access to programs.
 We are able to offer need-based scholarship assistance with reliance on funding from donors, corporations, and foundations.
 We award need-based scholarships on a sliding scale with a maximum award of $600.
 Applications are considered in the order they are received.
 Scholarships will be awarded based on explanation of need and funding available.

-Apply for a scholarship here.
-The deadline to apply for a scholarship is 7 days before Day 1 of the training.
+The deadline to apply for a scholarship is 7 business days before Day 1 of the training.

 Day 1, 9:00am – 5:00pm